nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `deleteF INDEX`

 * Deletes the ingredient at the specified `INDEX`.
-* The index refers to the index number shown in the displayed Ingredient List.
+* The index refers to the index number shown in the recent displayed Ingredient List.

 Examples:
 * `fridge` followed by `deleteF 4` deletes the 4th ingredient in the Fridge.